-Whitestone Power and Communications (WPC), in partnership with Hasz Consulting Company, has entered the first phase for design and permitting of the Whitestone Poncelet River In-Stream Energy Conversion (RISEC) Project.
-The project uses renewable river current hydrokinetic energy from the Tanana River in Alaska.
-The goal of this project is to conduct in-water testing and evaluation of RISEC technology that is representative of what could be expected for a commercial-scale hydrokinetic power plant.
-The design is expected to overcome the unique challenges presented by the Alaskan river environment including high density of aquatic life, high debris and sediment loads, and severe weather.
+Whitestone Power and Communications, in partnership with Hasz Consulting Company, conducted in-water testing and evaluation of the Whiteston Poncelet River In-Stream Energy Conversion (RISEC) technology, which is representative of what could be expected for a commercial-scale hydrokinetic power plan.
+The project used renewable river current hydrokinetic energy from the Tanana River in Alaska.
+The design successfully met the unique challenges presented by the Alaskan river environment, including high density of aquatic life, high debris and sediment loads, and severe weather.
 As developed, the concept proposes solutions to materials, transmission, and power generation obstacles encountered by traditional waterwheels, resulting in unprecedented efficiency, longevity, and cost effectiveness.
 This low-impact design provides a carbon-neutral and cost-effective solution with global potential to harness renewable marine resources for the production of electricity.
-Upon successful completion of this project, the RISEC technology will move from the design phase to the complete manufacture of a full-scale prototype.
-WPC anticipates the proposed system being widely used in river applications throughout Alaska, the United States, and globally in shallow, swift water applications where large-diameter submersible turbines cannot be used.
-WPC also expects the design to significant thallenge for remote and rural communities throughout Alaska.
+Whitestone Power and Communications anticipates the proposed system being widely used in river applications throughout Alaska, the United States, and globally in shallow, swift water applications where large-diameter submersible turbines cannot be used.
+Whitestone Power and Communications also expects the design to significantly diminish the cost of electricity, which is potentially a significant challenge for remote and rural communities throughout Alaska.